-Please click here to create a profile and access the presentation material for Ancora’s Information Session, Accelerating Biomedical Commercialization: Rare Genetic Diseases held earlier this year.
+Please Click here to create a profile and access the presentation material for Ancora’s Information Session on the Exploratory Biologics Initiative held earlier this year.

 On April 6, 2018, Vanderbilt University and Deerfield Management announced the launch of Ancora Innovation, a collaboration focused on the union of Vanderbilt’s innovative life science discovery efforts and Deerfield’s commitment to accelerating state-of-the-art drug development.
 Deerfield will fund Ancora Innovation with up to $65 million to pursue novel therapeutics and will provide additional capital to fund successful start-up companies that spin out of Ancora.

 Deerfield is a healthcare investment management firm committed to advancing healthcare through investment, information and philanthropy.
 For more information, please visit www.deerfield.com.

 Vanderbilt University researchers are at the forefront of discovery, innovation, scholarship, and creative expression.
 Our mission is to promote Vanderbilt’s distinctive research culture, which aspires to improve the human condition.